 All these amendments once again prohibit discrimination in labour and pre-contractual relations.
 The Parliament of Georgia adopted the legislative package on 19 February 2019.

-In addition, the Government of Georgia is continuously working on expansion of labour legislation by introducing international labour standards into Georgian labour market, as per Georgia’s Association Agreement with EU, Annex XXX.
+In addition, the Government of Georgia is continuously working on expansion of labour legislation by introducing international labour standards into Georgian labour market, as per Georgia’s Association Agreement with EU, Annex XXX and currently, work is underway on legislative package covering labour rights, in order for Georgia to fulfil international commitments.
+The drafts will be submitted to the Parliament in 2020.
+As to the enforcement mechanism, effective application of the labour legislation will be ensured by the independent body, the legal entity of public law – Labour Inspectorate.

-In order for Georgia to fulfil international commitments, currently, work is underway on legislative package introducing international labour standards into Georgian labour market, as per Georgia’s Association Agreement with EU, Annex XXX.

-The amendments will be covering the following issues:

-Principle of equal opportunities and equal treatment - provision on equal pay for equal work is introduced;

-Working time regulation (weekly rest time, overtime etc.);

-Part-time and fixed-term work;

-Transfer of undertakings;

-Internship and protection of rights of interns;

-Guarantees for employees in case of collective redundancies, consultations between parties, etc.

-Introducing higher standards of maternity leave and introducing paternity and parental leave and others.
+, .

-As to the enforcement mechanism, effective application of the labour legislation will be ensured by the legal entity of public law – Labour Inspectorate.
-Draft Law of Georgia on “Labour Inspection” is already elaborated.
-Draft Labour Inspection Law aims to establish an independent enforcement body and define basic principles, authority and power of inspection, rights and obligations, and ensure effective implementation of labour norms.
+At this stage, draft Law of Georgia on “Labour Inspection” is already elaborated and will be submitted to the government for its approval by the end of January, 2020.
+Draft Labour Inspection Law aims to establish an independent enforcement body the legal entity of public law – Labour Inspectorate and define basic principles, authority and power of inspection, its rights and obligations, and ensure effective implementation of working conditions and safety at workplaces.

-The aforementioned drafts will be submitted to the Parliament in 2020 at Parliamentary session in Spring.

-The Government of Georgia pledged to develop a labour inspection mechanism by gradually introducing International Labour Standards and extend the mandate of the labour officials.
-In these terms, the recent decision of the Government is to extend the mandate of the Labour Inspectorate to ensure protection of certain labour rights from 2020 and cover all labour rights envisaged in the Labour Code from 2022.

-From 2020 the Labour Inspectorate will ensure protection of the labour rights such as, work, break and rest time; leave; maternity, child care, new-born adoption, and extra maternity or child care leaves of absence; observance of working conditions; massive layoffs; termination of labour agreements with minors; discrimination; minimum age.

 Social Partnership/Social Dialogue

 Tripartism in Georgia is in process of the development and the Government of Georgia continues its efforts to develop social dialogue in order to bring it to highest level of compliance with international labour standards.
 As previously stated, Tripartite Social Partnership (TSPC) was set up in 2013 and since then there have been 6 meetings at the national level (May 1, 2014; April 11, 2016, February 10, 2017, April 19, 2018, September 7, 2018 and November 1, 2019).